Change of Custody & Retroactive Child Support

 The prior version of the statute in effect in 2008, when the daughter’s custody changed to father, did not include any express limitation on a parent’s ability to seek retroactive support.
 However, by 2017 when the father filed his motion to modify, the statute had changed to the language above, imposing a maximum 5-year retroactive period “unless the court finds that its application would be substantially inequitable, unjust, or inappropriate.”

 The trial court denied the father’s motion to modify, finding that he was seeking a change beyond the 5-year limitation, and did not address whether the statutory exception that the 5-year limitation was unjust in that case.
-Father appealed, arguing that the 5-year limitation did not apply retroactively.
+Father appealed, arguing that the 5-year limitation on retroactive child support did not itself apply retroactively.
 The appellate court rejected father’s arguments, holding that the amendment was intended to apply to any motion to modify child support filed after 2017, even if the change in custody occurred prior to that. ¶ 29.

 The Court of Appeals similarly rejected father’s argument that retroactive application of the statute would violate the constitutional prohibition on retroactive legislation: